koios-official/Lite-Node/README.md

 1. Clone the repository to your local machine.
 2. Make sure Docker and Docker Compose are installed.
 3. Configure the environment variables in a `.env` file based on the provided `env.example`.
-4. Run `docker-compose up -d` to start the services.
+4. Run `docker compose up -d` to start the services.
 5. Access the local endpoints as needed for testing.

 ## Deployment